 Inclusions:

-📍 Jeddah city center - Jeddah train station (20km): 25 mins Jeddah - Medina (415 km): 1 hr 45 mins by high-speed train Medina train station - Medina city center (20km): 25 mins
+πŸ“ Jeddah city center - Jeddah train station (20km): 25 mins Jeddah - Medina (415 km): 1 hr 45 mins by high-speed train Medina train station - Medina city center (20km): 25 mins

 Unguided transfer to the train station.

 Say goodbye to Jeddah and follow ‘the footsteps of prophet Mohammed (peace be upon him)’ to The Holy City of Medina.
 His early followers undertook this journey on foot and by camel.
-Present day’s pilgrims go by Haramain, Saudi Arabia’s state-of-the-art high-speed train system, which makes it a short (under two hours) hop to Medina, one of Islam’s holiest pilgrimage sites.
+Present day pilgrims go by Haramain, Saudi Arabia’s state-of-the-art high-speed train system, which makes it a short (under two hours) hop to Medina, one of Islam’s holiest pilgrimage sites.

 Guided transfer and excursion

-Meet your Medina guide upon arrival at the train station.
+Meet a Medina guide upon arrival at the train station.
 Medina is one of the two most sacred cities in Islam (the other is Mecca).
 Medina is centered around Al Masjid an Nabawi, also known as the Prophet’s Mosque, which was constructed by the Prophet himself and is also where he is buried.
 For a showstopping finale to a remarkable day, experience exterior views of the wonder of the Prophet’s Mosque: a 10-minaret giant that can accommodate one million people.
 Join the throngs of pilgrims, it is hard to describe the vibe.

-Overnight in Medina
+Overnight in Medina.

 Inclusions:

-📍 Medina - Khaybar (175 km): 2 hrs Khaybar - Al Ula (225 km): 2 hrs 25 mins Medina - AlUla direct (325km): 3hrs 30min Al Ula - Jabal AlFil (Elephant Rock) (5 km): 10 mins
+πŸ“ Medina - AlUla direct (390km): 4hrs 30min AlUla - Jabal AlFil (Elephant Rock) (5 km): 10 mins

 Embark on an extraordinary self-drive adventure.
 The following information are mere suggestions (no tours or entrance fees are arranged or included unless clearly mentioned).

-Arriving in AlUla before sunset leaves ample scope for a pilgrimage to Elephant Rock.
-Set in golden desert sands and climbing into the blue Arabian skies, the rock (also known as Jabal Alfil) is one of A Ula’s most impressive geological marvels.
+Closer to sunset it is time for a pilgrimage to Elephant Rock.
+Set in golden desert sands and climbing into the blue Arabian skies, the rock (also known as Jabal Alfil) is one of AlUla’s most impressive geological marvels.

-Overnight in AlUla
+Overnight in AlUla.

 Inclusions: